A lot of professionals tend to think that to satisfy their customers, they need to razzle-dazzle them. But it’s not like that at all.

 If you’re not doing customer segmentation yet, you should start now.
 By categorizing your clients into different groups, you’ll be able to gather even more accurate insights and run targeted campaigns.

 Track the answer distribution across different customer segments and look for patterns.
-For example, if you’re in a B2B SaaS industry, you might discover that your biggest promoters are high-level marketers, while tech leaders dominate your detractors.
+For example, if you measure NPS for B2B SaaS industry, you might discover that your biggest promoters are high-level marketers, while tech leaders dominate your detractors.
 You can then investigate the reasons behind their opinions to understand your customers better and improve your product.

 To find out which segment the respondent belongs to, ask additional demographic questions in your survey.